MicrosoftDocs/power-platform/power-platform/admin/database-security.md

 ## Assign security roles to users
 Security roles control a user’s access to data through a set of access levels and permissions.
 The combination of access levels and permissions that are included in a specific security role sets limits on the user’s view of data and on the user’s interactions with that data.

-To assign a user to an environment role, an Environment Admin can take these steps in the [PowerApps Admin center][1]:
+To assign a user to an environment role, an Environment Admin can take these steps in the [Power Apps Admin center][1]:

 > [!NOTE]
 > Currently, roles can only be assigned to users.
 Please check back for when assigning a role to a security group is available.